rebelsky/csc207c/_mps/json.md

 ### Implement hash tables

 The basic classes are all implemented as "wrappers".
 In contrast, I'd like you to build the `JSONHash` table as a hash table you implement yourself.
-That is, no using Java's `HashMap` or anything similar; you should work with an array of `KVPair` values intead.
+That is, you may not use Java's `HashMap` or anything similar; you should work with an array of `KVPair` values intead.

 ### Write the parser

 Finally, you'll write the parser.

 As you might expect, as you parse a string (or part of a string), you'll need to build JSON values on the fly.
-For example, if you see a double quotation mark, you should keep looking forward until you find the closing quotation mark, gather all the characters, and then call the `JSONString` constructor.
+For example, if you see a double quotation mark, you should keep looking forward until you find the closing quotation mark, gather all the characters (possibly in a `StringBuilder`), and then call the `JSONString` constructor.
 In contrast, if you see an open bracket, you should create a new `JSONArray` and then recursively parse the next values you see, stopping when you hit an end brace.

 ### Ask questions